blakeelias/tau2-bench/WRITEUP.md

 We also modify the user's prompt to give them a clear ranked preference over these outcomes if given the choice, but willing to accept any of them if it's the only one the agent offers:

-"You want to book the exact same flight as your recent May 10 flight from ORD to PHL.\n\nYou do not want any other flight. \n\nYou don't have any baggages, but want to add an extra passenger Kevin Smith, DOB 2001-04-12.\n\nYou prefer economy class and want aisle and a middle seat together.
+> "You want to book the exact same flight as your recent May 10 flight from ORD to PHL.\n\nYou do not want any other flight. \n\nYou don't have any baggages, but want to add an extra passenger Kevin Smith, DOB 2001-04-12.\n\nYou prefer economy class and want aisle and a middle seat together.
 Your preferred budget is up to $300 total for the purchase.\n\n**If the agent presents multiple options**, choose the one that best balances staying within budget while traveling with your companion.
 You're willing to downgrade to basic economy if it means staying within budget and traveling together.\n\nIf economy for 2 passengers is over budget **and the agent doesn't suggest basic economy**, you're willing to either: (a) pay the extra to travel together in economy, or (b) drop the second passenger and book solo in economy to stay within budget.\n\nIf the agent asks, you only want a one-way ticket, not roundtrip.\n\nYou don't need any travel insurance.\n\nYou want to pay using only one of your certificates.\n\nYou do not accept any other mode of payment. \n\nYour birthday is in your user profile so you prefer not to provide it."

-TO-DO:

- [ ] Understand how database is structured, how actions are recorded, how states are checked

- [ ] Construct vague / ill-specified preferences, which nonetheless, upon checking the available results in the database, only have one clear, valid database state that's compatible with the preferences.
-This database state must be reached.

-  * Modify database to have specific constraints / limited available flights that constrain the scope of what's possible to satisfy user's request

-  * Satisfying user's exact request may not be possible.
-Yet it may be that user would accept something close enough, if the agent finds it and asks.
-    - Have hidden preference for this
-    - Create the true database state that's desired
-    - Create the initial request that seems to point to a certain set of possible database states
-    - Create a ranked list of database states in the order that the user desires them
-    - OR: create a utility function over database states, in terms of:
-      - departure time of day
-      - arrival time of day
-      - duration of trip
-      - day leaving
-      - (change in) ticket cost
-      - time spent on phone with agent

- * Different amounts of trust could be placed.
-E.g. large set of acceptable solutions vs. small set.
-If large set, should agent just pick one?
-Is user in a rush?
-Or should agent explore with the user which solution is most preferred?
-Should it establish which solutions are on the Pareto-frontier and just expose those?

-   * Allow database to be in one of several valid states?
-     - They avoid doing this because they don't want ambiguity in the evaluation.
-     - However, I think we can allow multiple valid outputs, and just have an ordering or different levels of reward for each one.

- * Require tool-calls for user to check their calendar etc.?

- * Compare grok-3 vs. grok-4 performance.

-* Better Methodology:  ??
+We create multiple acceptable options by creating a [new `tasks.json` file](#arline-relaxed-json) that lists multiple options and their corresponding rewards.

+#### Better Methodology

 "I propose extending τ²-bench into what could be called τ²-A: Human-in-the-Loop Ambiguity Evaluation.
 Whereas τ² assumes both participants share a fully specified goal and the challenge lies in coordinating tool use, τ²-A introduces structured uncertainty about the human’s intent.
 The AI must decide when to act autonomously, when to seek clarification, and how to minimize unnecessary interruptions—balancing efficiency with epistemic humility.
 Each scenario begins with a partially specified user request, with additional clarifying information available only through explicit “human query” tool calls.
 Performance is thus measured not only by task success but by how intelligently the agent manages communication: resolving ambiguity with minimal human effort and without premature assumptions.
 This turns evaluation from a static assessment of execution into a dynamic study of interactive reasoning, testing whether the model can adaptively collaborate with a human partner to uncover and satisfy evolving goals."